EssamWisam/Portfolio-Distribution/README.md

 - Clone the project (or fork it if you are willing to help expand the distribution!)
 - npm install

-You will be only interested in modifying the `PagesData` folder and `App.ts`.
+You will be only interested in modifying the `PagesData` folder and `App.tsx`.
 The former has the data in each page (section) of the portfolio and the latter only in case you want to reorder the pages or add a new page.
 This is how `PagesData` folder looks:
 ```javascript
 .